itspria/Bike-Theft-Analysis/README.md

 Q2: Identify the relationship between the bike theft rates and bicycle demand

 Q3: Identify the relationship between the bike theft rates and number of covid cases

+### Methodology

+Clean data

+Q1:
+- Identify monthly number of thefts for two cities for each year (2018 - 2020).
+- Thefts on weekdays
+- Will use time series graphs to plot theft for each city
+- Calculate key statistics for each city and year
+- Bonus: heat map of the theft areas

+Q2:
+- Identify monthly usage / bike trafic  for two cities for each year (2018 - 2020).
+- Calculate correlation b/w bike theft rates and usage
+- Run regression analysis and plot appropriate graths

+Q3:
+- Extract ----
+- Calculate correlation b/w ridership and covid cases
+- Calculate correlation b/w thefts and covid cases
+- Are red lockdown days have higher/lower thefts/ridership (anyone)
+- Find dates in 2020 if possible
+- Run regression analysis and plot appropriate graths

+Summarise the results for each analysis, make conclusions, and write a report